Sulphur Springs, Texas: History

 The dairy industry was a major component of the local economy from the late 1940s through 1995.
 The Southwest Dairy Museum in the city features artifacts on the history of the dairy industry.
 The industry began to shrink largely because of declining milk prices, higher labor costs, and large corporations operating industrial-scale dairies.

 Large industries in the area today include Pinnacle, Ocean Spray, Grocery Supply, Jeld-Wen, Clayton Home Mfg., Flowserve, and others.
-For several months in 2012, Hopkins County enjoyed a very low unemployment rate around 4.5% and over 500 jobs were added.